abinit/abinit/doc/tutorial/eph4zpr.md

 Since AbiPy does not support multiple datasets, each directory corresponds to a single calculation.
-In particular, all the DFPT tasks (atomic perturbations, DDK, electric field perturbation) can be found inside the `w1` directory while `w1/outdata` contains the final DDB.
+In particular, all the DFPT tasks (atomic perturbations, DDK, electric field perturbation) can be found inside the `w1` directory while `w0/t0/outdata` contains the GS results. and `w0/t1/outdata` the GSR file with energie on an high-symmetry $\kk$-path.

 ## How to extract useful info from the output files